Mac Gargan: Dark Reign

 Norman Osborn forms the Dark Avengers, providing new identities to some of his former Thunderbolts.
 After feeding a Skrull to a hungry Venom that has become more bestial than human, Osborn gives him a medication that resets the symbiote to the size it was when it possessed Spider-Man originally.
-Gargan can transform into his larger Venom form at will.
+Gargan can transform into a larger Venom form at will.

 Norman introduces Gargan and the symbiote as "Spider-Man" of the Dark Avengers.
 During their first mission against Morgana le Fay, Morgana transforms "Venom-Spidey" into a giant, demonic monster who then tries to eat Ares.
-Venom later coughs up Ares; however, Morgana's magic continues to affect Venom, causing him to lose and gain control of himself randomly.
-After Morgana is defeated in the past by Iron Patriot and Doctor Doom, Mac returned to his "Spider-Man" form with only a slight headache.
-Hawkeye promised to kill Mac one day for trying to eat him while he was under Morgana's control.
-Once they arrive home, he is seen arguing with Hawkeye.
+Venom later coughs up Ares; however, Morgana's magic continues to affect Venom, causing him to lose control of himself randomly.